 Simple English definitions for legal terms

-Read a random definition: extern
+Read a random definition: lease for life

 A finding of fact is a decision made by the person or group responsible for deciding what really happened in a case.
 This happens when people disagree about what really happened and evidence is presented to help figure it out.
 The decision made about what really happened is called a finding of fact.
 This decision can be made by a judge or a group of people called a jury.
 The finding of fact is very important because it can determine the outcome of a trial.
 The decision made by the person or group responsible for deciding what really happened is usually respected by higher courts.